jsonpath-standard/jsonpath-reference-implementation/CONTRIBUTING.md

 git push origin my-new-feature
 ```

+See the [Developer Guide](./DEVELOPING.md) for how to set up a development environment and run the tests.
+If you want to make a small change, e.g. to fix a typo, you don't have to set up a development environment
+as the tests will run automatically against any pull request.

 ### Staying In Sync With Upstream

 When your branch gets out of sync with the jsonpath-standard/jsonpath-reference-implementation/main branch, use the following to update: